Atour Sargon: Civic engagement in the Assyrian community

+She is no longer endorsed by Vote Assyrian due to her policies.

 Sargon joined Senator Ram Villivalam as a guest during the Illinois Senate's 101st General Assembly session in April 2019.
 Senator Villivalam discussed her accomplishments as an Assyrian female activist.
 He also said that they "had been discussing the next steps in her public service career" and that "she [Sargon] has committed to not running for State Senate, and I [Villivalam] am very appreciative of that."

 In September 2019, Sargon, along with Senator Ram Villivalam and representatives from Vote Assyrian, addressed the public about the importance of civic engagement among the Assyrian American Community.

 In July 2020, Sargon joined Congresswoman Jan Schakowsky, Chicago Mayor Lori Lightfoot, former Second Lady of the United States Jill Biden, and New Mexico Governor Michelle Lujan Grisham to represent the Assyrian American community as a co-chair of the 19th Annual Ultimate Women's Power Lunch.

 Vote Assyrian census project

 Sargon is a proponent of Vote Assyrian's 2020 census project.
 The project encourages Assyrian Americans to fill out the 2020 census to get an accurate population count of Assyrians residing in the United States.
-In an discussion with Borderless Magazine, she stressed the importance of the project, saying:
+In a discussion with Borderless Magazine, she stressed the importance of the project, saying: